stefanofa/awesome/TOPICS.md

 *   [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
 From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents

-*   [keenthemes/reui](https://github.com/keenthemes/reui) - Open-source collection of UI components and animated effects built with React, Typescript, Tailwind CSS, and Motion.
-Pairs beautifully with shadcn/ui.
+*   [keenthemes/reui](https://github.com/keenthemes/reui) - Design-forward shadcn kit for interfaces that stand out.
+1000+ free patterns!

 *   [ibelick/prompt-kit](https://github.com/ibelick/prompt-kit) - Core building blocks for AI apps.
 High-quality, accessible, and customizable components for AI interfaces.